 Dreaming of the possibilities of some things they might BE – DO and HAVE, they can then take the next step of picking a few to set as goals.
 I reminded them of the saying ‘the journey is more important than the destination’.
 Even if along the way they decide to pursue a different goal, the time is certainly not wasted.
 It is time enjoying the journey, the learning and growth they acquired and the the sense of purpose.

 When it came to actually writing out goals for 1 – 5 – 10 years, I reminded them that there is no right nor wrong way to go about it.
-Some might chose to start looking at their one-year goals in the personal, professional and health/fitness areas, followed by progressing onto the five-year and ten-year goals.
+Some might chose to start looking at their one-year goals in the personal, professional and health/fitness areas, these are the most typical ones, people like to work on their health by incorporating natural testosterone booster supplements .
 Whereas others might imagine where they might like to be in ten years before ‘working backwards’ where they think they might need to be in five years before setting their one year goals.

 It was great to have the opportunity, while the participants were writing their vision and goals, to speak with each one individually and to offer coaching support, questions and encouragement to help them see the possibilities.